Game Day Guide: Providence Park

 The Basics

 Providence Park is located at 1844 SW Morrison St, Portland, OR 97205, in the Goose Hollow neighborhood just west of downtown.
-It has been a soccer and football venue since 1926 -- making 2026 the stadium's 100th year.
+It has been a soccer and football venue since 1926, making 2026 the stadium's 100th year.
 Capacity is approximately 25,218 for soccer.
-The Thorns have led the NWSL in average attendance for nine consecutive seasons.
+The Thorns have led the NWSL in average attendance in 10 of the league's 13 seasons.

 Gates typically open 90 minutes before kickoff.
 Most Thorns matches kick off at 7:00 PM on Fridays or 1:00 PM on weekends.